Curious which teacher fellowships exist for summer professional development, travel grants, and educational tours?

 Edited, August 2018 to include: During the 2018-2019 school year, I am excited to serve as an Albert Einstein Distinguished Educator Fellow in Washington, DC as a Congressional Fellow through the United States Department of Energy.
 The AEF Program provides a unique opportunity for accomplished K-12 educators in the fields of Science, Technology, Engineering, and Mathematics (STEM) to serve in the national education arena.

+You can also read about my experience traveling in Peru with the NEA Global Learning Fellowship here.
 The total amount of teacher travel grants and fellowships I have earned is now about $350,000.

 TT: WOW!
 Thanks so much, Andi!
 Readers, what questions or comments do you have for this teacher travel grants expert?